Recursion

 What’s our first memory together?

 We are already cyborgs and biotech will further augment the way we seamlessly capture, organize, and share our realities.
 Until we autonomously enhance our bandwidth, telling a story, writing, recording audio, taking photos, or shooting video will still take manual effort.
 Let’s mitigate the risk of AI and optimized efficiency, but might the elbow grease required to set each time trap make our personal creations more memorable?
-Yes, but that will soon be an excuse.
-In the future, creativity may be the essential currency to add heartfelt context to our trapped time.
+Yes, and even as future tools add ease, ingenuity and creativity will remain an essential currency that adds heartfelt context to trapped time.

-I’m without a thesis, but I’ve arrived at an appreciation for long-term, creative devotion.
-Caring enough to habitually go beyond what’s expected.
-When ambitious initiative is a fundamental part of your creative system, you’ll be a timeless time trapper who stays in focus, strategically organized, and inspired with lasting purpose.
+Without a thesis, care enough to habitually go beyond what’s expected.
+When premium human time and ambitious initiative becomes a fundamental part of your creative practice, you’ll be an active time trapper who stays in-tune, organized, and inspired with timeless purpose.

 Sticks on Ice